 When was the Roman theater of Mérida excavated?

 For centuries the only visible part of the theatre was the aforementioned “Seven Chairs”.
-It wasn’t until 1910 when archaeologist José Ramón Mélida began excavating the site.
+It wasn’t until 1910 that archaeologist José Ramón Mélida began excavating the site.
 A lack of resources and of a proper methodology delayed the reconstruction efforts until the late twentieth century.

 Finally, in 1933 the theatre was fully excavated and restored and re-opened for the first time and has played host to the Festival de Mérida (Festival of Classical Theatre of Mérida) since then.
 The Mérida Classical Theatre Festival is the oldest of its kind celebrated in Spain.

-How many people can the Roman theatre sit??
+How many people can the Roman theatre sit?

 The theatre, in its time, had a seating capacity of 6,000, distributed in a semi-circle, facing the stage.
-The stands are 86 meters (282 feet) in diameter, divided into three areas: the innermost or ima cavea, (22 rows), the media cavea (5 rows), and summa cavea which have severely deteriorated.
+The stands are 86 meters (282 feet) in diameter and divided into three areas: the innermost or ima cavea, (22 rows), the media cavea (5 rows), and summa cavea which have severely deteriorated.

 The stage stood upon a platform or pulpitum and used to be covered with wood.
 The stone structure has holes drilled out of it that used to be used to place scenic backdrop posts and other atrezzo.